diffblue/gitlab/doc/development/database/strings_and_the_text_data_type.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/30453) in GitLab 13.0.

-When adding new columns that are used to store strings or other textual information:
+When adding new columns to store strings or other textual information:

 1. We always use the `text` data type instead of the `string` data type.
 1. `text` columns should always have a limit set, either by using the `create_table` with